lambrendan/roomi/README.md

 Requirements:
 This a webapp that should be seen locally on Chrome.
 Please ensure that you use an updated version of Chrome.

+Login Credentials:
+You can create your own login credential and household.

 Installation Instructions:

 1. Clone the repository.
 Please follow these commands.